openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### Synchronisation logic will need to be solid before it gets into the hand of customers

-To ensure that we do not break customer clusters, we need to make sure that our logic that converts the resources between MAPI and CAPI is thoroughly tested.
+To ensure that we do not break customer clusters, we need to make sure that our logic that converts the resources between Machine API and Cluster API is thoroughly tested.

 To ensure we don’t break customers we will write extensive tests for the conversion, primarily, we expect this to be done via unit testing, however, we will still need to test these conversions in E2E however, since the semantics of a configuration option may differ between the two APIs.